How to Choose a Google Ads Agency for Your Medical Practice (Red Flags to Watch)

 ✅ They offer performance-based or hybrid pricing

-✅ They do a thorough strategy call first
+✅ They do a thorough strategy call before onboarding

 What to Ask Existing Clients